compbiozurich/UZH-BIO392/course-results/2020/Fatmanur-Kilic/d3_report.md

 ### Why do we use the terminal in bioinformatics?
+Terminal commands can be assembled into scripts, which means you have a history of executed commands.
+This is important to increase reproducibility.
+Also, you can work with every type of content.
+It's an efficient way to work with large data.
 ### What is a plain text file?
+Data, that represent only characters of readable material.
+No graphical representation.

 ### In bioinformatics, most of the data are stored in plain text files with added syntax/structure (and commonly compressed afterwards).
 For instance, fasta or fastq, but also SAM, BED, GTF, VCF and others.
 Why is that?
+By storing data in plain text files, you can easily handle it e.g. via terminal.
+Compressed versions provide storage.

 ### How can we list files are in a directory?
 Please provide the command(s).